mosheze1311/TanksGame/Assignment2/readme.md

   Ensure that all base classes (e.g., `GameObject`, `Player`, `TankAlgorithm`) declare a `virtual` destructor.
   This is essential for correct cleanup of derived objects when managed via `std::unique_ptr<Base>`, and avoids undefined behavior or memory leaks.

+### Config File
+- **Create a config file and enable use in code**
+  create a simple config file format use it to config shell speed relative to tanks and use this logic in relevant places (shell constructors, move shells loop, maybe more) think of more things to write in the config file.
 <!-- ## Build and Run

 To compile and run the project: